Pita skate: Biology and life history

 Information is very limited for this species.
 It likely lives in muddy bottoms, where it was collected, but the distribution and specifics of habitat preferences are unknown.
 The eggs of this species are unknown, but like other skates, it is likely oviparous, laying eggs in pairs in open waters, and not guarding the eggs.

 Okamejei pita was originally classified into the genus Raja and subgenus Raja (Okamejei).
-This subgenus was reclassified into genus in 1999.
+This subgenus was promoted to full genus in 1999.
 The taxonomic validity of this species was reconfirmed by Compangno in 2007.
 This species is placed as incertae sedis in the genus Raja.

 Status

 Despite being known from only one specimen, the species was initially classified critically endangered by the IUCN.
 However it was reevaluated and was reclassified as data deficient.
 It is not the target of any fishery, but it may be unrecognized bycatch in several other fisheries, including those using longlines, fish traps, stake nets, and trawls.
-Like other elasmobrachs, this species is not likely consumed by the Shia population who fish in the area.
+Like other elasmobranchs, this species is not likely consumed by the Shia population who fish in the area.

 In addition to fishing threats, pollution and loss of water quality are possible concerns for this species.
 Threats include hydrocarbons and biotic threats.

 Multiple fisheries surveys of this region failed to find this species, which is taken to indicate this species is rare.
 No surveys were conducted after 1980, due to the start of the Iran–Iraq War and subsequent military conflicts.